top of page

 Using Meditation to Focus on What You Desire

-Meditation not only improves attention but also helps clarify what you truly want.
+Meditation not only improves attention but also helps clarify what we truly want.
 When the mind is calm, desires become clearer and less influenced by external noise.

 • Set clear intentions before meditation: Think about what you want to focus on or achieve.